rems-project/rmem/src_web_interface/help.md

 % [RMEM](./)

-RMEM is a tool for exploring the relaxed-memory concurrency behaviour allowed by the ARM and IBM POWER architectures; it also has experimental support for x86-TSO and a candidate RISC-V model.
+RMEM is a tool for exploring the relaxed-memory concurrency behaviour allowed by the ARM, IBM POWER, and RISC-V architectures; it also has experimental support for a mixed-size version of x86-TSO.

 It lets one take small test programs, either concurrency litmus tests or standalone ELF binaries, and explore the envelope of all their architecturally